 - Roma people beneficiaries of inclusion measures in Toulouse and Roma self-advocates from other cities in Europe

-City experts part of the EUROCITIES WG Homelessness will also be invited to join this study visit to contribute with their expertise in the field and advance a more integrated way of working between the two working groups to address the cross-cuttting challenge of homelessness of Roma people.
+City experts part of the EUROCITIES WG Homelessness also joined this study visit to contribute with their expertise in the field and advance a more integrated way of working between the two working groups to address the cross-cuttting challenge of homelessness of Roma people.

-The study visit will be held back-to-back to the meeting of WG Migration & Integration and some sessions will be common to encourage sharing of ideas and knowledge.
+The study visit was held back-to-back to the meeting of WG Migration & Integration and some sessions were common to encourage sharing of ideas and knowledge.

-The two days of site visits and workshops will be structured around policy transfer sessions.
-Policy transfer will involve:
+The two days of site visits and workshops were structured around policy transfer sessions.
+Policy transfer involved: